 Though Chad began to lose his vision in his late teens to Retinitis Pigmentosa—a degenerative disease of the retina—Chad was able to participate in the sports that he had always enjoyed throughout his college years.
 However, in his early thirties, Chad’s sight had finally deteriorated to such a degree that most sports became inaccessible.
 Often unsure of what to do with himself, he began to suffer from depression.
 Feeling that Chad could greatly benefit from a passion to pursue, his wife, Patricia, introduced him to golf.
 He began to receive instruction from the PGA Teaching Professional Andy Church.

 After several years of hard work and dedication, Chad’s skill advanced to a level that Andy believed could eventually allow him to qualify for the National Blind Tournament.
 They began training with this new goal in mind.
 Though Andy moved away for his job, he still offered as much instruction and guidance as he could.
 With the help of a second instructor, Stuart Shearin, they were able to help Chad advance his game so much that he not only qualified for the National tournament, but he also won it on his first attempt in October of 2016.
-Chad went on to win in the Irish Open in 2017 for a national title, which he would successfully defend in 2017.
+Chad went on to win in the Irish Open in 2017 and two more national titles in 2017 and 2018.
+He placed second in the World Blind Golf Tournament in 2018.

 Having established a platform and a vision with which to help others, Chad and Patricia started AVID.